 Once you’ve got a good looking dough ball again, set it aside for a moment.
 Flour a Banneton basket, or a line a bowl with a tea towel and flour it heavily.

 Set your ball in the basket with the seam side up.
 Let your dough rise again until double in size.
 This rise will go much faster this time.
-It will only take about an hour depending on the temperature of your room.
+It will only take about 45 minutes to an hour depending on the temperature of your room.

 While your dough rises, put your Dutch oven with its lid in your oven and set the oven to preheat at 450 degrees Fahrenheit (232 degrees Celsius).
 You want your Dutch oven to preheat for at least 30 minutes before baking, though 45 minutes would be ideal.
 Because I tend to forget this step, I get the oven preheating as soon as I put my dough in the Banneton basket.